French Grain Sack Dining Chairs

-If you’ve been following E&E for awhile, you know that I love grain sacks and french chairs, and I love combining the two.
+If you’ve been following me for awhile, you know that I love grain sacks and french chairs, so

 The chairs were in great shape, they just needed a little updating!

-Here is what the four French dining chairs looked like when we found them.
+Here is what the four French dining chairs looked like when I found them.

 And here is what they look like now, after their transformation!